Welcome, New Boilermakers!

 - Pre-Law

-Pre-Professional students come from all majors on campus and are often taking required classes (prerequisite courses) for their future application into a professional field program along with courses for their major(s).
+Pre-Professional students come from all colleges on campus and are often taking required classes (prerequisite courses) for their future application into a professional field along with courses for their major(s).

 You do NOT have to declare yourself as a pre-professional student.
-If you are working toward one of these fields, you simply are pre-professional and are welcome to use our services.
+If you are working toward a professional field, you are pre-professional and are welcome to use our services.

 We do recommend, however, that you tell your academic advisor what your professional goal is so that they can provide you with the best assistance possible.